cdrummey216/whoami/README.md

 The Golden Ratio (ϕ):
 * a+b/a = a/b = ϕ
 * a+b is to a as a is to b.
-* a = I, I am (existence)
-* b = I am *x* (variable answer to define a)
+* a = I am *x* (variable answer to define a)
+* b = I, I am (existence)
 * a+b = Identity (existence AND definition)

-Identity is to existence as existence is to it's given definition.
+Identity is to it's definition as it's definition is to "I". //freewill?

+//rewrite
 An identity as a whole is based upon the premise that it exists ("I am.") and is definable ("I am *x*.").
 In this way, the defining element of an identity is the acknowledgment that "I am."
 Variable answers (*b*) are attempts to define the existence of "I" (*a*).

 Identity (*a+b*) is to "I" (*a*) as...
 * An identity is defined by its existence in reality, or, an identity is identifiable by the observable actions associated with it.
 (Who are you?)

 ..as "I" (*a*) is to it's given definition (*b*).
 * "I" is defined by a variable answer describing a manner in which it exists.
+Variable answers rely on the existence of "I".

 EXAMPLE
-a=I am
-b= I am a man
+a = I am a man.
+b = I am.
-a+b = I am and I am also a man.
+a+b = Identitifation as a man.

-So that, my identity exists and exists in the manner of man is true.
+So that, *my identity exists and exists in the manner of man* is true.

+"I" must exist in order for an Identity to be true and the definition of "I"